h4llow3En/mac-notification-sys/README.md

 Any help in form of descriptive and friendly [issues](https://github.com/h4llow3En/mac-notification-sys/issues) or comprehensive pull requests are welcome!

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in notify-rust by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in mac-notification-sys by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ### Conventions
 The Changelog of this library is generated from its commit log, there any commit message must conform with https://www.conventionalcommits.org/en/v1.0.0/.
 For simplicity you could make your commits with [convco](https://crates.io/crates/convco).